-When classes aren't in session, you're welcome to use the meditation cushions and mats generously provided for the room by the UVA Contemplative Sciences Center.
+When it isn't being used for classes and other events, you're welcome to relax, reflect, and study in the space in the Law Library's second floor Collaborative Classroom.
+It is equipped with meditation cushions and mats generously provided by the UVA Contemplative Sciences Center, and has these comfy chairs.
 Visit CSC's website for information about mindfulness, meditation, and yoga events at UVA.

 Meet up with UVA Law students interested in mindfulness at UVA Law Mindfulness Student Group meetings.
-Contact Ryan Snow, email@example.com, or Cheryl Wang, firstname.lastname@example.org, for more information.
+Contact Ben Lucy, firstname.lastname@example.org, for information.

 Have you ever arrived at class but cannot remember anything about the walk from your apartment to get there?
 Or been in a conversation with a friend and suddenly realized you have lost track of what she is talking about?
 Mindfulness is paying attention to your thoughts, sensations, and feelings in order to engage in the present moment.